edur19/Machine-Learning-for-Breast-Cancer-Thesis-Research/README.md

 This repository contains scripts, workflows, and resources used to reproduce the results of my Master’s thesis:
 “Precision Oncology for Breast Cancer Diagnosis.”

+## The repository does not include the final analyses or results, as the associated manuscript is currently under review for publication.

 🧬 Overview

 The project focuses on generating personalized Genome-Scale Metabolic Models (GEMs) for breast cancer patients and establishing associations between clinically stratified patient groups and the metabolic phenotypic space through comprehensive correlation analyses